Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Simulation Results and Discussion

 \subsection{Throughput performance}

 In this subsection, we evaluate the throughput performance of the proposed multi-agent learning algorithm.
-There are also five channels with the average received SNR being 5dB, 6dB, 7dB, 8dB and 9dB respectively.
-The number of users is increasing from 5 to 25.
 We study the achievable effective capacities of the users with different QoS indices.
 Furthermore, we compare the proposed multi-agent learning algorithm with the random selection approach.
 Under the dynamic and incomplete information, random selection is an instinctive approach.
-For convenience of simulating, the QoS indices of all the users are set to the same.
+For convenience of simulating, the QoS indices of all the users are set to the same, otherwise specified.